-A sycamore tree reaches with bare limbs toward the warmth and light of the winter sun.
+A sycamore tree beside a lake reaches with bare limbs toward the warmth and light of the winter sun.
 It’s almost like an open and welcoming embrace by those white tree limbs.
-The ice has recently thawed from the lake and the rippled water reflects the clouds above.
-To be sure, standing in the chilly wind to create this shot made me glad of that sunlight too.
+The ice had recently thawed from the lake and the rippled water reflected the clouds above.
+To be sure, standing in the chilly winter wind to create this shot made me glad of that little bit of warm sunlight too.

-On this great sky day, the clouds were floating high and fluffy and moved very slowly like a herd of fat, lazy white hippos across the sky.
-Infrared photography done properly needs strong light, so I had to wait here for a good stretch as one of those fat hippos moved slowly across the sky.
-Soon, the sun was back out, the wind fell off, and I had my chance to shoot several frames.
-As photo fortune would have it, that made the bare limbs of this sycamore tree stand out even more.
+On this great sky day, the clouds were floating high and fluffy.
+They moved very slowly like a herd of fat, lazy white hippos across the sky.
+Needing strong direct light for the infrared to work well, I had to wait for a good stretch as one of those fat hippos moved slowly across the sky.
+Soon the sun was back out, the wind fell off, and I had my chance to shoot several frames.
+As photo fortune would have it, that light made the bare white limbs of this sycamore tree stand out even more.

 Location: near Hollidaysburg, Blair County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks